mcflugen/grass-conda-build/README.md

    `grass.lib.ctypes_loader`
 *  `loader.py.patch`: On Mac, additionally use `LD_RUN_PATH` for
    folders to check for libraries to load.

+Almost certainly these patches will break things on non-Mac non-Anaconda builds.

     $ patch -p0 < platform.make.in.patch
     $ patch -p0 < loader.py.patch